-As part of the Penn Undergraduate Research Mentoring (PURM) program, junior Kai Song, a political science major from the San Francisco Bay Area, and sophomore Sage Basri, an environmental studies major from Rumson, New Jersey, spent their summer working with Franca Trubiano on research that connects social and environmental justice with human health and architecture.
+As part of the Penn Undergraduate Research Mentoring (PURM) program, junior Kingsley Song, a political science major from the San Francisco Bay Area, and sophomore Sage Basri, an environmental studies major from Rumson, New Jersey, spent their summer working with Franca Trubiano on research that connects social and environmental justice with human health and architecture.
 Focused on studying the impacts of the Philadelphia Energy Solutions (PES) refinery, their work is a starting point for empowering community members and the building industry to better understand the long-lasting legacies and wide-ranging impacts of petroleum on the built environment.

 Trubiano is an architect and educator with an interest in the health impacts of human-made chemicals, such as plastics, when they are incorporated into building structures and surfaces, including furniture and home fixtures.
 “Many building components are created and constructed with plastics, and petroleum is at the origin of most of these products,” says Trubiano.
 “My question was, How is human health a factor in the life cycle of these materials, given they originate from toxic petroleum products, gas products, and refining processes?”

 Then, after the PES explosion and five-alarm fire in June 2019, Trubiano realized that the source of these plastics was in her own backyard.
 As a major refinery along the Eastern seaboard, PES was the source of the raw material for producing plastics, and Trubiano recognized that the impacts of fossil fuel production would be felt not only within the local community but also in places where petroleum is incorporated into products used in everyday life.